Dr. Seuss created zoological oddities for Esso products of Standard Oil Company of New Jersey.

 Published in 1957, The Cat in the Hat used just 236 words – only 14 of them with two syllables.
 It remains his most popular work.

 The former Standard Oil advertising illustrator wrote more than 50 children’s books over a half-century career that brought the world Hop on Pop, Green Eggs and Ham and many others.
-Children of all ages lost a friend on September 24, 1991, when Theodore Seuss Geisel died at the age of 87.
-Visit online collection inside the Dr. Seuss Collection: Advertising Artwork of Dr. Seuss.
+Children of all ages lost a friend on September 24, 1991, when Theodor Seuss Geisel died at the age of 87.